The Thinker: Portrait of Louis N. Kenton

-The Thinker: Portrait of Louis N. Kenton is an oil painting of 1900 by Thomas Eakins.
-The oil painting is a depiction of the artist's brother-in-law, Louis N. Kenton (1865–1947), and it has been called "one of Eakins's most memorable portraits".
+The Thinker: Portrait of Louis N. Kenton is an oil painting of 1900 by the American artist Thomas Eakins.
+It is a depiction of the artist's brother-in-law, Louis N. Kenton (1865-1947), and it has been called "one of Eakins's most memorable portraits".
 The painting is one of a series of life size standing male portraits painted late in Eakins's career.